-When installing flooring covering on a concrete slab, it is important to know the moisture content of the slab.
-Slabs with excessive moisture can cause adhesive failure, wood warping or cupping.
+When installing flooring covering on a concrete slab, it is important to know the slab’s moisture content.
+Slabs with excessive moisture can cause adhesive failure, wood warping, or cupping.
 Relative humidity (RH) testing that uses in situ probes is the most reliable method for testing concrete moisture conditions within the slab.

 Other test methods, including calcium chloride testing or the poly-film test, often are unreliable and are being discontinued.